 The moment you experience an ACL tear, you may hear or feel a pop.
 Other symptoms include:

-They may also order an arthroscopy or stress test to assess the damage.
+He may also order an arthroscopy or stress test to assess the damage.

 Treating an ACL tear usually requires both surgical and nonsurgical approaches in tandem.
-At Denver Metro Orthopedics, P.C., the providers aim to help you make a full recovery so you can use your knee as you did before the injury, and you have a better chance of restoring your full mobility if you’re a young athlete at the time of your injury.
+At Denver Metro Orthopedics, P.C., the provider aim to help you make a full recovery so you can use your knee as you did before the injury, and you have a better chance of restoring your full mobility if you’re a young athlete at the time of your injury.

 For a full assessment and expert treatment of your ACL tear, call Denver Metro Orthopedics, P.C., or reserve your appointment online today.